sharadmv/sharadvikram.com/posts/bayesian-classifier.md

 ## Maximum Likelihood Estimation

-The basic idea behind maximum likelihood estimation, or MLE, is that we create a likelihood function for our data, typically derived from a model we create.
-Once we have this likelihood function, which is a function of the parameters in our model, we maximize the likelihood with respect to the parameters.
+The basic idea behind maximum likelihood estimation, or MLE, is that we create a likelihood function for our data, typically derived our model.
+Once we have this likelihood function, which is a function of the unknown parameters in our model, we maximize the likelihood with respect to the parameters.
 More formally:

 Let $L(\theta | X)$ be our likelihood function where $\theta$ are all our parameters.
 We select $\theta$ such that $\theta = \text{argmax}\_\theta (L(\theta | X))$.
 A common trick to make this process much easier is instead of working with the likelihood function, we work with the log-likelihood function.
 The reason we are allowed to do this is because the logarithm is a monotic function and won't change the location of maxima with respect to $\theta$.
 <p>